-Children with Social, Emotional and Mental Health Problems
+Children with Social, Emotional and Mental Health Needs (SEMH)

-Behaviour can be a means of communication and we must ensure that all pupils are supported to communicate their needs safely and appropriately.
-Some children may have experienced trauma from adverse childhood experiences (A.C.E.) as well as toxic stress.
-A.C.E. can include physical and emotional abuse, neglect, caregiver's mental health and violence.
-The more A.C.E.s a child experiences the more likely they are to display adverse behaviours (dip in performance, poor choices and attendance) from the toxic stress their body is under.
+Behaviour can be a means of communication that can indicate current/recent trauma or adverse childhood experiences (ACES) or other mental health needs.
+We must ensure that all pupils are supported to communicate their needs safely and appropriately.
+ACES can include physical and emotional abuse, neglect, caregiver's mental health and violence.
+The more ACES a child experiences, the more likely they are to display adverse behaviours (dip in performance, poor choices and attendance) from the stress their body is under.
 This can lead to long lasting wear and tear on the body and brain.
+We recognise that some behaviour may be a direct result of a child's vulnerability and can be closely linked with safeguarding therefore not solely linked with SEMH.

 At Lydiard Millicent CE Primary School, we understand that some children will require further support with their social and emotional needs.
 Staff ensure that children are supported in a way that matches their age and needs whilst establishing and maintaining the highest expectations for all children.
 Individual Behaviour and Positive Handling Plans are created when appropriate and designed to meet the specific needs of the child.
-Where needed, we gain expert advice from Behaviour Support and the Educational Psychologist.
+A trauma-informed approach is used throughout the school.
+Where needed, we gain expert advice from the School Nurse, Behaviour Support, CAMHS and the Educational Psychologist.